kirbybri/bnl_larTpc_coldElec_fembTest/README.md

 - Should loop through 32 different FE-ASIC configurations and record data for all 128 FEMB channels each time.
 32 subrun files recorded in total to “data” directory.
 - Gain is varied between 4.7,7.8,14,25 mV/fC, shaping time 0.5,1,2,3us and the baseline level between 200/900mV
 - Data files are processed and summarized by analysis programs
+- RMS measurements stored in a local sqlite database file
 - Check to see if any errors are reported during measurement or analysis steps

 6) Check output summary plot and text file containing pedestal RMS measurements for each configuration + channel.